gvwilson/sensibleadventures/cloudherd/reboot.md

         *   Thokmay's noncommittal replies annoy her
         *   He never actually says anything disparaging: she reads that into his words
     *   walk past the goof pen
+        *   awnings above the entrances to shelter their feed troughs
         *   dozens of fleecy waist-high idiots being tended by Little Gas and other small children
         *   Noxy remembers pretending that they were little clouds
         *   notices Little Gas feeding one the wrong way